bymayo/jquery-svg-convert/README.md

 		'xmlns','xmlns:a','xmlns:xlink',
 		'xml:space','enable-background',
 		'version','style']</td>
-		<td>When converting to svg the script removes any attributes on the svg set inside this variable.
+		<td>When converting to svg the script removes any attributes on the svg set inside this array.
 Use this to remove these attributes.</td>
 	</tr>
 	<tr>
 		<td>imgIncludeAttr</td>